Eight Forest Lane

 This vegan mac and cheese is made without cashews (or cheese!) using the following ingredients, all of which you’ll find at your local grocery store.

-All ingredients needed for vegan mac and cheese laid out in small bowls.
+All ingredients needed to make vegan sweet potato mac and cheese laid out in small bowls.

 Note all ingredients and their quantities are laid out in the recipe card at the bottom of this post.